They have all the vaccines they need, but these EU nations are still miles behind their neighbors – KION546

 With nearly three quarters of all adults fully vaccinated against Covid-19, the European Union is a world leader in inoculations.
 But the impressive headline number is obscuring an uncomfortable reality: the rollout has been extremely unequal across the union.

-Some countries, including Ireland, Malta, Portugal and Denmark, have achieved near universal vaccination, boasting coverage rates of around 90%, according to the European Center for Disease Control.
+Some countries, including Ireland, Malta, Portugal and Denmark, have achieved near universal vaccination, boasting coverage rates of around 90%, according to the European Center for Disease Control (ECDC).
 On the other side of the bloc, Romania and Bulgaria have fully vaccinated only 33% and 22% of their adults, respectively.

 The problem isn’t down to vaccine shortages.
 All EU countries have access to all of the shots approved by the EU — Pfizer/BioNTech, Moderna, AstraZeneca, and Johnson & Johnson.
 Individual countries are also free to get other shots.
 Hungary, for example, has acquired Russian Sputnik vaccines for its population.